 Communication needs to be easy.
 We had one official channel for customer contact and one private channel, where we talked about current issues related to the project.
 In the beginning, we used Google Hangouts, but we later moved to dedicated Slack channels.
 In urgent situations we used the good old phone, but there were very few phone calls that really needed to be made.

 2) Make sure you have really good documentation on APIs

-Good documentation should be essential for any team, but for ours it was particularly important – the API had been created shortly before the developers started using it, so we were very strict in maintaining good documentation, which was immediately updated when a change on the production server occurred.
+Good documentation should be essential for any team, but for our remote software team it was particularly important.
+The API had been created shortly before the developers started using it, so we were very strict in maintaining good documentation, which was immediately updated when a change on the production server occurred.